trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 This type is included on all smart contract storages to track the proxy address and the last contract version.
 It is used to block old smart contract instances to be called, and check who can call who

-Get back to `pokeGame.jsligo` and import this file on first line
+6. Get back to `pokeGame.jsligo` and import this file on first line

 ```ligolang
 #import "./tzip18.jsligo" "TZIP18"
 ```

-add the type on the storage definition
+7. Add the type on the storage definition

 ```ligolang
 export type storage = {